-Walker was the protégé of Mahalia Jackson, one of the greatest singers in the history of gospel.
-In 1952, at the age of 22, Jackson offered advice and encouraged Walker to take over the Robert Anderson Singers and establish it as her ensemble.
-She did and it became the Caravans with the legendary pianist James Cleveland as accompanist.
-Walker also signed with Savoy Records in 1957.
+Walker was the protégé of Mahalia Jackson, considered one of the greatest singers in the history of gospel.
+In 1952, Jackson encouraged Walker to take over the Robert Anderson Singers and establish it as her ensemble.
+She founded the group The Caravans; group members over time included James Cleveland, Dorothy Norwood, and Shirley Caesar.
+Walker signed with Savoy Records in 1957.

 In 1993 Walker performed a concert for former South Africa’s president Nelson Mandela during his visit to the United States.
 She also organized the Reverend Jesse Jackson’s Operation PUSH People’s Choir.
 In 1994, Chicago honored Walker by renaming a section of Cottage Grove Avenue near 35th Street “Albertina Walker and The Caravans Drive.”
 The same year she was awarded an honorary Doctor of Letters by the Chicago Theological Seminary.

 In 1995, Walker released the album Good News in Hard Times on LLF/Warner Bros.
 Records.
 In 2001 Walker was inducted into the Gospel Music Hall of Fame.
-And the following year, 2002, she was honored for contributions to gospel music by President George W. Bush to perform at the White House.
+The following year, 2002, she was honored for contributions to gospel music by President George W. Bush during a ceremony at the White House.
 Albertina Walker, who released more than 60 albums, died of respiratory complications on October 8, 2010, in Chicago, Illinois.
 She was 81.